LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-historical-research.md

 * A description of the purpose and the contents of these different columns.
 * If applicable, give an indication of the units of measurement.
 * If applicable, describe the measures that have been taken to ensure the correctness and the consistency of the data
-* Explain abbrevations or notational conventions that have been used in the data set.
+* Explain abbreviations or notational conventions that have been used in the data set.

 **ACTIVITIES:**
 Read Karl Broman and Kara H. Woo, “[Data organization in spreadsheets](https://www.tandfonline.com/doi/full/10.1080/00031305.2017.1375989)”.

-### Thing 6: Controlled vocabularies and ontologies
+## Thing 6: Controlled vocabularies and ontologies

 Tim Berners-Lee, the inventor of the Web, argued that there are [five levels  of open data](https://5stardata.info/en/).
 Creators of data can earn five stars by following the steps below.